 As Managing Director of an SME, I hope that whatever government is voted into office will be pro-business and will quickly take decisive steps to ensure that Ireland continues along the path to improved competitiveness which most SMEs embarked on in 2008.

-I also hope that the new government will recognise the need for new and existing businesses to survive and thrive as the SME sector has a key role to play in providing much needed employment and taxation revenue if it is given the chance to do so.
+I also hope that the new government will recognise the need for new and existing businesses to survive and thrive as the SME sector has a key role to play in providing much-needed employment and tax revenue if it is given the chance to do so.

 It is nothing short of a scandal that we are seeing profitable SME’s closing because of cash flow difficulties.
 Many of these companies could have been saved had the outgoing government made it a condition of rescuing the banking sector that these same rescued banks had been compelled to make funds available to viable businesses with cash flow difficulties.